weas3ls/flutter-quiz/README.md

-# adv_basics
+# Flutter Quiz

-A new Flutter project.
+A simple flutter project which quizzes you on basic Flutter concepts.
+Displays results at the end of the quiz.

 ## Getting Started